sara-ghavampour/theory-of-languages-and-automata/README.md

 - **Teacing Assistant**

 .
-[Writing grammar using Antler](course-project-ta): Designed Writing grammar using Antler as TA for students - Fall 2021
+[Writing grammar using Antler](course-project-ta): Designed Writing grammar using Antler Project as TA for students - Fall 2021